 Scanning Kelvin Probe Microscopy

-Scanning Kelvin Probe Microscopy (SKPM) measures two-dimensional distributions of contact potential difference (CPD) between the tip and the sample with resolution in the nanometer range.
+NREL uses scanning kelvin probe microscopy (SKPM) to measure two-dimensional distributions of contact potential difference (CPD) between the tip and the sample with resolution in the nanometer range.

 The CPD can be converted to the work function of the sample if the measurement is performed under thermoequilibrium state; and it is the electrical potential when the sample is illuminated or a bias is applied to the sample.